Frequently Asked Questions

 • Are 16 years of age or older, or meet AACPS' Gifted and Talented eligibility criteria and AACC's under-16 admissions criteria.

-• Are College and Career Ready (CCR), in the 11th or 12th grade (two courses per term) OR possess a minimum cumulative unweighted GPA of 3.0 (one course per term)
+• Are College and Career Ready (CCR), in the 11th or 12th grade (four courses per year) OR possess a minimum cumulative unweighted high school GPA of 3.0 (one course per term, maximum 2 per year).

-Students should speak to their high school counselor regarding the GPA details and access options related to select high school courses.
+Note: Students should speak to their high school counselor regarding the GPA details and options related to select high school courses.

-What high school graduation credit can be earned through the Dual Enrollment Program?
+What high school graduation credit can be earned for Dual Enrollment?

 What is the process for taking advantage of a Dual Enrollment option?